 The PoC will now enable Laura and her team to step on the accelerator in driving the technological development of Omomyc.
 “I am extremely grateful to the ERC for its generous support and belief in our research from the very outset.
 Our PoC funding will now allow us to pre-commercialize our peptide by establishing feasibility and cost estimations for its industrial manufacturing in compliance with recommendations as stipulated by the relevant legislative bodies”, observes Laura.

 “This grant will not only empower us to further cement crucial relations with a Contract Manufacturing Organization and other key stakeholders implicated in this development phase, but will also help us to secure the essential backing from venture capital firms and business angels, some of which are already on board.
-The next step for Omomyc will be then to undergo preclinical toxicology assessment in order to continue its development process”
+The next step for Omomyc will be then to undergo preclinical toxicology assessment in order to continue its development process”, she concludes.

 Their one-year PoC project entitled Developing an anti-Myc cell-penetrating peptide for cancer treatment, officially initiated last month, aims at successfully translating Omomyc-based therapy into clinical application and ultimately, direct benefit for numerous cancer patients.
 By so doing, the Omomyc peptide would become the first ever clinically viable and direct inhibitor of Myc to treat brain, lung, and other types of cancer.